 Larger than life flashing billboards, glaring neon lights, the top stores in the country and hundreds of consumers and tourists crowding the streets is a pretty accurate summation of what one can expect to find in Times Square.

 While I was a bit reluctant to make the pilgrimage to the neon Mecca, my dear 16-year old daughter couldn’t wait to be right in the midst of all the chaos.
+So we planned a trip to New York City so my daughter could experience all the Big Apple had in store, including Times Square.

 Times Square has so many enticing attractions that it may be difficult to decide where to disperse your vacation budget.
 You could catch a Broadway show, visit Madame Tussaud’s Wax Museum, wander through the collection of Ripley’s Believe it or Not?
 Odditorium or play games at the huge Dave & Busters arcade.